gloveboxes/Ubuntu-for-Azure-Developers/README.md

 # Linux for Azure Developers

 Setting up a developer environment to build Azure based solutions is now very well supported across Windows, Mac and Linux.

 I develop for Azure from both Windows and Linux nowadays.
 Developing on Linux is a great experience and there is superb first class open source tooling support from Microsoft (and others) for Azure across Windows, Mac and Linux.

-I've tended to stick with the LTS releases of Linux, better support, examples, documentaton etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided is was time to upgrade from Ubuntu 16.04 LTS.
-Yup, I could have done an inplace upgrade but sometimes it's just better to start afresh.
+I've tended to stick with the LTS releases of Linux, better support, examples, documentation etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided is was time to upgrade from Ubuntu 16.04 LTS.
+Yup, I could have done an in-place upgrade but sometimes it's just better to start afresh.

 So here are the applications, command line tools and SDKs that I installed for my Azure centric Ubuntu 18.04 developer desktop.
 Enjoy:)

 This guide assumes you have some experience with Linux.
 The guide assumes you'll open Terminal and Ctrl-Shift-V to paste in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.

-Given Ubuntu 18.04 is still fresh I documentated the additional libraries you'll need to install.
+Given Ubuntu 18.04 is still fresh I documented the additional libraries you'll need to install.

 |||